FairDP: Certified Fairness with Differential Privacy: Certified Fairness with DP (FairDP)

+From the training step $t = 1$ to the step $T-1$ (Lines 4-14), \textsc{FairDP} overcomes a fundamental problem in sampling batches in DPSGD \citep{abadi:16}, which might create a disproportionate number of data points from different groups in the sampled batch, causing disparate contributions from each protected group to the DP-preserving model $h_\theta$.
+To address this problem, \textsc{FairDP} ensures that every group will contribute to the learning process at any updating steps and upper-bounds the contribution from each group in expectation under privacy protection.
+This approach remedies the bias of the model's decision toward a group.

+To do so, \textsc{FairDP} leverages DPSGD to train a set of group-specific models $\{h_{\theta_k}\}_{k=1}^{K}$, where each $\theta_k$ is independently learned to minimize the loss $\mathcal{L}(D_k)$ of the group $k$ under DP (Lines 8-12).
+Gradient clipping bounds the $l_2$-norm of the average gradient in each group by $C$ (Line 9); as a result, upper-bounding the contribution from each group in expectation.
+Also, \textsc{FairDP} clips the $l_2$-norm of the weights of the scoring function $w^{t-1} \in \theta^{t-1}$ by $M$ to narrow the decision boundary in a bounded space (Line 4), which is essential to derive and tighten the fairness certification.

-The group model's parameters $\theta_k$ are updated using DP-preserving gradients through standard SGD with a learning rate $\eta$ (line 12).
-In order to construct the (general) model $h_\theta$, the parameters of the group models are aggregated as: $\theta^{(t)} = \frac{\theta^{(t)}_1 + \dots + \theta^{(t)}_K}{K}$ (line 14).
-The aggregated model parameters $\theta^{(t)}$ are used as the parameters for every group model in the next training round (line 5).
-These aggregation and propagation steps (lines 5 and 14) ensure that the final model parameters $\theta^{(T)}$, where $T$ is the number of update steps, are close to the parameters of every group, reducing bias towards any specific group and distilling knowledge from every group to improve model utility.
+Given the set of group-specific models $\{h_{\theta_k}\}_{k=1}^{K}$ at each training step, \textsc{FairDP} aggregates groups' contributions enabling knowledge distillation from every group to better generalize the model $h_\theta$ (Line 13).
+Finally, the aggregated model parameters $\theta^{t}$ are propagated as the parameters for every group model in the next training round (Line 5).
+These aggregation and propagation steps ensure that the general model parameters $\theta^{t}$ are close to the parameters of every group, simultaneously reducing bias towards any specific group and distilling knowledge from every group to improve the model's~utility.